Mollie Lambert

-Mollie Lambert (born 14 June 1998) is an English footballer who currently plays as a central midfielder for Durham in the FA Women's Championship.
+Mollie Lambert (born 14 June 1998) is an English footballer who currently plays as a central midfielder for Women's Super League 2 club Newcastle.

 Club career

 Newcastle United, 2015–2016

 Lambert joined Newcastle United during the club's summer trials in July 2015, beginning her spell at the club in the development side.
 Joining the club as a striker, she was moved back into central midfield.
 She stepped up to the first team on 4 October 2015, making her debut as a second half substitute in a 7–2 win against Peterborough Northern Star in the FA Women's National League Plate.
 She made her full debut in the club's next game, starting in a 0–5 defeat against Preston North End LFC on 25 October 2015.
 She scored two goals in 21 games in the 2015–16 season.

 Lambert was named club captain for the 2016–17 season, first captaining the side against Nottingham Forest on the opening day of the season in August 2016.
 She scored twice in eight games before November 2016, when she departed to join FA Women's Super League club Sunderland.